Updated Apr 14 2021

 Purchase laptops for our families without access to one

 Purchase supplies and materials for teachers

-Supply backpacks for children with teaching materials for virtual instruction
+Supply backpacks for children with teaching materials who opted for virtual instruction

 During the 2019-2020 school year, Elevate Tuscaloosa provided funding to Tuscaloosa City Schools (TCS) for three additional Pre-K classrooms.
 This funding allowed an additional 54 kids to be placed in pre-k and six teachers to be hired by TCS.
 The Elevate plan anticipates that funding for this program will be maintained or increased each year in the future.